 Florida can get very hot in the summer so a great place to cool off is at one of Central Florida’s free (or small-fee) splash pads.
 The kids get to let off steam and have some fun, while parents can relax and take a breather.
 Opening hours and fees can vary so it’s a good idea to check online before turning up.

 Providing a quiet oasis in the centre of downtown Orlando, Lake Eola Park is the perfect place for a picnic, to feed the swans or to take a walk.
 Your kids will love the great playground and you might even catch a free concert in the amphitheatre.

-The stunning fountain is the official symbol of Orlando and it comes alive each night to music and changing lights in a 6 minute show at 8pm & 9.30pm.
-Beautiful swan shaped paddle boats are available to rent during the day.
-Visit on a Sunday and enjoy Lake Eola Farmers Market!
+The stunning fountain is the official symbol of Orlando and it comes alive each night to music and changing lights in a 6-minute show at 8pm and 9.30pm.
+Beautiful swan-shaped paddle boats are available to rent during the day.
+Visit on a Sunday and enjoy Lake Eola Farmers’ Market!